hed-standard/hed-specification/docs/source/05_Advanced_annotation.md

 # 5. Advanced annotation

 ## 5.1.
-Definition syntax
+Creating definitions

-HED-3G introduces the `Definition` tag to facilitate tag reuse and to allow implementation of concepts such as **temporal scope**.
+HED version 8.0.0 introduced the `Definition` tag to facilitate tag reuse and to allow implementation of concepts such as **temporal scope**.
 The `Definition` tag allows researchers to create a name to represent a group of tags and then use the name in place of these tags when annotating data.